Angels vs. Giants MLB Betting Odds, Trends & Prediction

 Angels vs. Giants MLB Betting Trends

-The total has gone OVER in 4 of LA Angels’ last 5 games
+Angels are 2-5 SU in their last 7 games on the road

+Giants are 6-2 SU in their last 8 games when playing at home against LA Angels

-Over/Under has gone UNDER in 5 of San Francisco’s last 7 games against an opponent in the American League West Division
+Angels are 6-2 SU in their last 8 games against an opponent in the National League

-The total has gone OVER in 10 of LA Angels’ last 14 games on the road

-The total has gone OVER in 4 of LA Angels’ last 5 games played in June

 Angels vs. Giants MLB BETTING PREDICTION